gustavorv86/c-adt-utils/README.md

 C ADT Utils
 ===========

-Abstract Data Types library written in C language
+Abstract Data Types library written in C language.

 What you need
 -------------